 On an annual basis VICO updates its Reinsurance Strategy document which is approved by the Board of Directors.
 All reinsurers must be minimum A- rated.
 No deviation from this document is allowed without the prior approval of the Board of Directors.
 VICO continues to monitor its Reinsurers during the life of the Reinsurance agreements and/or for as long as any obligations remain outstanding with any changes in rating notified to the Board of Directors without delay.
-In 2018 VICO had no deviations to report to the Board.
+In 2019 VICO had no deviations to report to the Board.

-The SCR capital requirement for Credit risk is €5.4m.
+The SCR capital requirement for counter party default risk is €5.2m.